alkistissyt/PublicCoData/README.md

 Purpose: Additional analysis on unemployment-related data, Overstaffing and understaffing insights and other relevant workforce metrics.

+4. **receipts-visitors.ipynb**

+Purpose: Analysis of peak hours per day and average traffic and sales per month for each store separately for perception of buying behaviour.

+5. **nps_visitors_receipts_per_store**

+Purpose: Comparison of NPS and purchase rate per store and general comparison of traffic and sales between all stores to find differences and patterns.

 ## Data Files

 The project analyzes five Excel files provided as input datasets.
 These files contain: